© 2026 WGLT

 Also discussed during the meeting was the loss of grant funding for the Community Schools program at Cedar Ridge and Fairview elementary schools.

-Gabe Spaulding, a physics professor at Illinois Wesleyan University, presented on the termination of various science grants and the impact the moves have on educational institutions.
+Gabe Spalding, a physics professor at Illinois Wesleyan University, was scheduled to present on the termination of various science grants and the impact the moves have on educational institutions, but was unable to attend.

 The event was the second in a series of informational sessions planned by The Documentation Project.